 The Cross Washington Mountain Bike Route at a Glance

 Depending on your source of information, there are actually a few different Cross Washington Mountain Bike Routes.
 I didn’t know this when I first discovered the route on Bikepacking.com, but there’s also an Official XWA Race Route that came in handy when we did our trip because it’s updated frequently to avoid private land issues and other obstacles like burned-down bridges.
 (Read more about the XWA Race at the end of this post).

-We ended up using a combination of both routes.
+We ended up using a combination of both the official route and the one that was uploaded to bikepacking.com.
 In reality, they’re pretty similar but they do have a few big changes and if I did this ride again I’d probably opt to navigate primarily via the Official XWA Route because it’s updated more frequently.
 That being said, it’s also handy to have the Bikepacking.com route downloaded, too, because it has highlights marked on it like campsites, places to eat, breweries, water sources, and more.